anuj-kapil/cheatsheets/RMD/cheatsheet.md

-before writing the contents of data.table to a file. ‘fwrite’ is a function from **data.table** library which provides a fast function to write large data.tables to disk. ‘fread’ is a similar fast function to read large files, stored on a disk, into the memory. <br>
+before writing the contents of data.table to a file. ‘fwrite’ is a function from **data.table** library which provides a fast function to write large data.tables to disk. ‘fread’ is a similar fast function to read large files, stored on a disk, into the memory.

 ``` r
 # Check if directory exists,  if not,  create one